JustineVerheijden/Learning/README.md

 # Learning
-All code I have developed to assist with learning Javascript, jQuery and angularJS
+All code I have developed to assist with learning Javascript, jQuery and angularJS AND HTML and CSS